Oscar Tompkins

 Oscar Lealon Tompkins (Belgreen, Alabama, 26 October 1883 - 28 June 1969) was an Alabama lawyer and state representative.

 Childhood, education

 Tompkins, a Methodist was born in Franklin County, Alabama, to R.A. and Emma Fern Tompkins.
 His paternal grandparents came to Virginia from England and ended up in Alabama, via Kentucky and Tennessee.
 Tompkins attended summer school at the University of Alabama and the University of Tennessee in 1908 and 1910, and for a year (1912–1913) studied law at Alabama.
 He was admitted and started practice in Dothan in March 1914.
 In June 1914 he became partners with W.L.
 Lee.
-From 1906 to 1911 he was a teacher at and principal of Dothan High School; from 1916-1917 he was a presidential elector; in 1918 he was elected as a Democrat to the Alabama House of Representatives for Houston County.
+From 1906 to 1911 he was a teacher at and principal of Dothan High School; from 1916 to 1917 he was a presidential elector; in 1918 he was elected as a Democrat to the Alabama House of Representatives for Houston County.
 He married Louisa Amanda Deason on 29 April 1916.